 But I know that I am taking my meds not only for myself, but for my family.
 I grew up with a depressed dad, and he was much better able to take care of me when he was taking his medication.
 Today, he is on a stable dosage and calls twice a day to check on me when I’m struggling.
 I want to be a good mom for my kids and not freak out because they are fighting and dumping Cheerios on the floor and whining for another piece of Halloween candy.
 You know, normal kid stuff.

 So, my husband and I yelled and screamed and cussed at each other.
 I slammed a door and cussed some more.
 Then the rage left, and I felt bad and apologized.
-We chatted about pleasant topics, like what to get the kids for Christmas and when we should get the dog spayed.
+We sat in the living room and chatted about what to get the kids for Christmas and when we should get the dog spayed.
 I felt embarrassed over my freak-out, then sad that we’d fought, then drained and exhausted.

 That night, I crawled into bed and pulled the covers over my head like a child, praying for the respite of sleep but knowing I had to wake up and get out of bed in the morning again.
 But at least it would be one day closer to Wednesday.

 Is Milo off his meds?
-Nope, he’s just doing his impression of his mama.
+Nope, he’s just doing his impression of his temporarily un-medicated mama.